What to Expect before your GI Procedure

 The thought of getting a colonoscopy or upper GI endoscopy can cause some anxiety, but there is no need to worry!
 Our state of the art facility is designed with patients in mind and your comfort and health are of utmost importance to us.

-Please make sure you clarify with the office whether you are scheduled for a clinic visit with Dr. Ebrahim before your procedure, or you are scheduled directly in the surgery center for your procedure.
-In most cases, you will be seeing Dr. Ebrahim in clinic first.
+Please make sure you clarify with the office whether you are scheduled for a clinic visit with Dr. Ebrahim or Dr. Milad before your procedure, or you are scheduled directly in the surgery center for your procedure.

 Please make sure to read about understanding how different types of colonoscopies are billed.

 Our procedures are performed at East Texas Surgery Center, which is in the same building as Texas Modern Gastroenterology.

 When calling to make an appointment at East Texas Surgery Center, please make sure to let the intake nurse know of any medications or herbal supplements you are taking.
 Please make sure to inform us of any blood thinning medications, including Coumadin, Plavix, Eliquis, etc.

 The best outcome of any colonoscopy is dependent on a good bowel preparation.
 Please follow your instructions carefully and call our office 24 hours in advance if you do not understand or have questions about the prep.
 You will be given bowel preparation instructions after your appointment with Dr. Ebrahim or you can access them online.